 Until recently in modern times, it was uncommon for other races to encounter a jinn unless they were a genie granting wishes.
 Ethnic groups among jinn tend to be distinguishable by how they interact outside of their species.
 Marid tend to impress, Ifrit tend to be boisterous and loyal, Silat tend to be calmly hospitable.
 Jinn children seem to be very curious about other species, and will often appear as their own kind, or sometimes other creatures prominent in antiquity like elves, dwarves and gnomes.
 Romance between jinn and other species has grown increasingly common as jinn found the couplings more acceptable, though most see them as fleeting due to their long lifespans.
 Jinn hybrids also have varying degrees of acceptance by jinn communities but a tendency of acceptance is growing.

-- Variable; commonly brown, grey, black, ocher, sandy
+Variable; commonly brown, grey, black, ocher, brown-red, sandy

 Remove these ads.
 Join the Worldbuilders Guild